Economics, Data Analytics and Corporate Finance Master

-Based on École Polytechnique’s world-class record of excellence in the applied sciences, the Economics, Data Analytics and Coporate Finance Graduate Degree offers you the unique opportunity to gain a complete, economics-based strategic understanding of new and transforming markets in 21st century industry.
+Following the École Polytechnique’s tradition of excellence in the applied sciences, the Economics, Data Analytics and Corporate Finance Master builds on your scientific training to provide an economics-based understanding of strategy and competition.

 Operating in a world of constant flux